COT6900/DavidBruck/Week5/README.md

 Generated types:

 * Datatypes `<<TableName>>` with fields `<<tableName>>_<<columnName>>` for each column.
 A special additional column is created for `rowid` only for FullText type tables.
+* For both normal and FullText tables, added inserts `insert<<TableName>>` taking a record as the table's generated datatype to insert into the database.
 * For normal tables, queries `get<<TableName>>` taking a `limit` parameter for the number of records to return, in the order of the primary key ascending.
 * Also for normal tables, queries `get<<TableName>>By<<ColumnName>>` taking an array of values (`query` parameter) to find in a single column as well as the same `limit` parameter.
   * If the query is empty, no records are returned.